shakibaam/CS-686-Assignments/README.md

 ### Assignment 3

-- **Part1:** Implementing  a Na¨ ıve Bayes classifier for the same data of Assignment 2.
+- **Part1:** Implementing  a Naive Bayes classifier for the same data of Assignment 2.
 The task is to learn a Bayesian network where the root node is the label/category variable with one child variable per word feature.

 -  **Part2:**  implementing a feedforward neural network from scratch